Symmetry restoration in the axially deformed proton-neutron quasiparticle random phase approximation for nuclear beta decay: The effect of angular-momentum projection: Summary and perspectives

 In this work, we have extended the axially deformed pnQRPA framework by implementing exact AMP in the calculation of transition matrix elements for nuclear $\beta$ decay with a Skyrme energy density functional.
 We have investigated the impact of AMP on Fermi and GT transitions, as well as on the resulting $\beta$ decay half-lives of $\nuclide[62-68]{Fe}$, and have closely examined the effects of deformation more broadly by starting from a set of axially deformed HFB states with varying amounts of deformation.
 Our results demonstrate that deformation usually reduces $\beta$ decay half-lives, and that exact AMP makes half-lives up to 60\% shorter than those computed in the needle approximation to projection.
 This result is an example of the essential role of accurate symmetry restoration in achieving reliable results for transition rates in EDF theory.

-We note, finally, that the present study is limited to AMP within the PAV scheme and does not yet include the effects of particle-number projection.
-A more comprehensive assessment will be carried out once these refinements are implemented.
+We note, finally, that the present study is restricted to AMP within the projection-after-variation (PAV) scheme.
+Moreover, this work does not yet include particle-number projection.
+As a result, the Ikeda sum rule is not exactly fulfilled in the QRPA calculations with AMP, since the average particle number of the angular-momentum projected reference state is no longer conserved.
+In addition, the normalization factor appearing in the denominator of the transition matrix elements renders the associated closure relation only approximate, introducing a further source of sum-rule violation.
+A more complete assessment will be pursued once these refinements are incorporated.